SymmetricChaos/SimpleCAS/README.md

 -11x^4 + x^2 + 3x + 2
 ```

-Because the coefficients are automatically passed through `cast_to_rational` it is easy to create polynomials with non-integer coefficients.
+Because the coefficients are automatically passed through `cast_to_rational` it is easy to create polynomials with non-integer coefficients, though keep in mind the warnings about using floating point numbers from above.

 ```
 P = QPoly( ["-1.3",3,"9/5",0,-1] )